flybywiresim/docs/docs/start/autopilot-fbw.md

 #### Not solved or missing (this list is not conclusive)

 ##### Fly-By-Wire
-* ❌ High speed protection
-* ❌ High angle of attack (AoA) protection
 * ❌ Alternative Law
 * ❌ Direct Law (in flight)
 * ❌ Simulation of hydraulic system missing -> when engines are off / electric pump is off control surfaces should not work
 * ❌ Ailerons cannot be controlled using the keyboard at the moment (issue with SimConnect events)
+* ❌ Pitch attitude and load factor limitation are currently not applied in high angle of attack (AoA) protection

 ##### Flight Management